stakewise/helm-charts/charts/v3-operator/README.md

 $ helm install my-release --set settings.network="goerli" stakewise/v3-operator
 ```

-The command deploys oracle on the Kubernetes cluster in the default configuration.
+The command deploys v3-operator on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists various ways to override default configuration during deployment.

 > **Tip**: List all releases using `helm list`